Code Analyzer Preferences

 Specify whether you want to display Code Analyzer message indicators, such as the underlining of code and the message indicator bar, for documents open in the Editor.

-For more information, see Automatically Check Code in the Editor and Live Editor — Code Analyzer.
+For more information, see Check Code for Errors and Warnings Using the Code Analyzer.

 Specify the type of coding issues that you want to have underlined.